gopaladhikari/EduLearn/features.md

-# **E-Learning Platform Features** 🚀
+# **EduLearn Platform Features** 🚀

-Welcome to the **E-Learning Platform**!
+Welcome to the **EduLearn Platform**!
 Below is a detailed list of all the features/pages available in the platform to enhance both teaching and learning experiences.

 ---